YouthfulTVman101/Oofs-Of-Robloxia/README.md

 Chosen by the current staff members, must be at least a recruit

 <h4>Alternative Oofs</h4>
-Give to any alts of an Admin+
+Given to any alts of an Admin+

 <h4>Famous Dev</h4>
 Given to well known developers who are very trusted